USB 2.0, 3.0: Now, USB4 with Thunderbolt Technology

 USB 3.2 was 10x faster than USB 2.0.
 USB4 doubles the speed of that.

 USB-C and 3.0 are not the same

-Many of people also conflate USB-C with USB 3.0 (or USB4).
+Many people also conflate USB-C with USB 3.0 (or USB4).
 However, USB-C is JUST a port/connector shape.
-The USB generation inside the C port may just be 2.0 without any of the fun advantages faster transfer speeds and power supply capability of the later USB generations.
+The USB generation inside the C port might be 2.0 without the later USB generations' faster transfer speeds and power supply capability.

-Put it this way.
-You may have a USB-C style connector that is just window dressing for a 2.0 connection.
-Which can become a problem.
-USB-C promoters talk about the faster speeds, charging power and two-way communication of a USB-C connection.
-But connect the wrong cable and a power surge could damage whatever is connected on either end of those cables.
+Think of it this way.
+You may have a USB-C style connector that's just window dressing for a 2.0 connection, which can become a problem.
+USB-C promoters talk about the faster speeds, charging power, and two-way communication of a USB-C connection.
+But connect the wrong cable, and a power surge could damage whatever is on either end of those cables.

-The USB Implementers Forum is working on that.
-According to the non-profit organization that developed the Universal Serial Bus specifications, in January 2019 its USB Type-C„¢ Authentication Program was launched.
-It marked an important milestone for the optional USB security protocol.
+The USB Implementers Forum is working on preventing that.
+In January 2019, the non-profit organization that developed the Universal Serial Bus specifications launched its USB Type-C Authentication Program.
+It marked a significant milestone for the optional USB security protocol.

-Using this protocol, host systems can confirm the authenticity of a USB device, USB cable or USB charger, including such product aspects as the capabilities and certification status.
-All of this happens right at the moment a connection is made before inappropriate power or data can be transferred, according to the Implementers Forum website.
+By using this protocol, host systems can confirm the authenticity of a USB device, USB cable, or USB charger, including such product aspects as the capabilities and certification status.
+According to the Implementers Forum website, all of this happens right at the moment of connection before inappropriate power or data is transferred.

 Then, in March, the Implementers Forum announced the pending release of USB4 specifications.
 The group tossed out its previous naming conventions (2.0, 3.x Gen x).